-Students who receive a Units 3 and 4 sequence for VCE VET Beauty - Nail Technology will be eligible for an increment towards their ATAR (10% of the average of their primary four scaled studies).
+Students who receive a Units 3 and 4 sequence for VCE VET Beauty Services may be eligible for an increment towards their ATAR.

 Nail services are a growing industry.
 Licensed nail technicians can work in full-service beauty salons or specialised nail salons.
-After completing this advanced nail technology course, students will have the training to be able to gain employment in a salon, beauty clinic or health resort.
+After completing this course, students will have the training to be able to gain employment in a salon, beauty clinic or health resort.

-CERTIFICATE II - BUILDING AND CONSTRUCTION PRE-APPRENTICESHIP
+CERTIFICATE II - BUILDING AND CONSTRUCTION